MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_Docs_Apple_DocsUXiOSSaveAsThroughFileMenu

 This event is collected for Office applications running under Apple platforms.
-The event records when a “Save as” operation takes place and is used to understand and prioritize user-experiences based on file operation information such as location categories.
-A “Save as” operation occurs whenever a user creates a new file and saves it for the first time or saves a copy of an existing file to a new location.
+The event records when a "Save as" operation takes place and is used to understand and prioritize user-experiences based on file operation information such as location categories.
+A "Save as" operation occurs whenever a user creates a new file and saves it for the first time or saves a copy of an existing file to a new location.

 The following fields are collected:

-- **Data_OriginServiceType** - An abstract categorization of the original location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc., and explicitly not the actual location of the file.
+- **Data_OriginServiceType** - An abstract categorization of the original location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

-- **Data_ServiceType** - An abstract categorization of the new location of a file after the save is completed like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc., and explicitly not the actual location of the file.
+- **Data_ServiceType** - An abstract categorization of the new location of a file after the save is completed like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

 #### Office_Docs_Apple_DocsUXMacAtMentionInsertedAtMention

 This event is collected for Office applications running under Apple platforms.
-This event records when a user “@” mentions another user and is used to understand and prioritize user-experiences based on how users collaborate with other users.
+This event records when a user "@" mentions another user and is used to understand and prioritize user-experiences based on how users collaborate with other users.

 The following fields are collected:

-- **Data_CharactersTyped** - A numerical value that indicates the total number of characters typed in the “@” mention text.
+- **Data_CharactersTyped** - A numerical value that indicates the total number of characters typed in the "@" mention text.

 #### Office_Docs_Apple_DocsUXMacODSPSharingWebViewSharingCompleted